vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   hdr: The dynamic range of the video (DV > HDR12 > HDR10+ > HDR10 >
     HLG > SDR)
 -   channels: The number of audio channels
--   tbr: Total average bitrate in kbps
+-   tbr: Total average bitrate in KBit/s
--   vbr: Average video bitrate in kbps
+-   vbr: Average video bitrate in KBit/s
--   abr: Average audio bitrate in kbps
+-   abr: Average audio bitrate in KBit/s
--   br: Average bitrate in kbps, tbr/vbr/abr
+-   br: Average bitrate in KBit/s, tbr/vbr/abr
 -   asr: Audio sample rate in Hz

 Deprecation warning: Many of these fields have (currently undocumented)